 Before Oda, many mangakas and anime artists never saw the millions of yen that their works produced.
 Even as merchandise became the standard for popular mangas, studios were notorious for ripping off the creators of the shows.
 Oda changed that and is now one of the wealthiest mangakas of all time.

 The Etymology of Manga

-Anime sparked a cultural wave that not only placed attention on anime and manga but Japanese culture in general as well.
-Likewise, Western elements began to be incorporated into current work, whether by chance or as a way to appeal to Western audiences.
+Anime sparked a cultural wave that not only placed attention on anime and manga but on Japanese culture in general as well.
+Likewise, Western elements began to be incorporated into current work, whether by chance or to appeal to Western audiences.

 Mangakas certainly had Western fans on their mind.
 Toriyama led the successful spin-off of Dragon Ball, called Dragon Ball Z, which included English dubs and new storylines.
-This would go on to be a huge hit, and animes with dubs became a standard for Western audiences.
+This would become a huge hit, and animes with dubs became a standard for Western audiences.